Texas Resort Casino is ‘Inevitable,’ Stakeholders Say

 Texas casino gambling

-The nation’s second-most populous state, Texas is one of the last remaining U.S. jurisdictions without commercial casino gambling.
+The nation’s second-most populous state, Texas is one of the last remaining U.S. jurisdictions without commercial live dealer casino gambling.
 The “Texas Triangle” of the greater Dallas, San Antonio, Austin, and Houston metro areas is home to more than 20 million people.

 Texans wager hundreds of millions of dollars annually at casinos in neighboring Louisiana, Arkansas, and Oklahoma.
 While there are several tribal casinos in the state, they don’t offer many of the games or amenities of “Las Vegas-style” gaming facilities.